DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/system-config/system-component.md

 # System Components

-On the system component page, you can quickly view the running status of the system components in the observability module.
-When a system component fails, some features in the observability module will be unavailable.
+On the system component page, you can quickly view the running status of the system components in Insight.
+When a system component fails, some features in Insight will be unavailable.

 1. Go to __Insight__ product module,
 2. In the left navigation bar, select __System Management -> System Components__ .

 ## Component description